rafaelstz/bootcamp.laravel.com/resources/docs/inertia/creating-chirps.md

 We're using Laravel's powerful validation feature to ensure that the user provides a message and that it won't exceed the 255 character limit of the database column we'll be creating.

-We're then creating a record that will belong to the logged in user by leveraging a `chirps` relationship.
+We're then creating a record that will belong to the logged-in user by leveraging a `chirps` relationship.
 We will define that relationship soon.

 Finally, when using Inertia, we can return a redirect response to instruct Inertia to reload our `chirps.index` route.